codio/site/source/docs/boxes/ext-access.html.md

 ##Preview Menu
 Codio offers a fully customizable Preview menu so you can preview both static files (.html) and server side files (.php, .rb etc.) with a single click.

+**IMPORTANT**: accessing static content (.html) will not work by selecting a 'Preview static' option, so please follow the documentation link below.

 - [Preview documentation](/docs/ide/inline-preview)

 ##Ports